Types of anti-competitive activity

 Your business might have a ‘dominant position’ in the market if:

 - it has more than a 40% market share

 - it’s not affected by normal competitive restraints

-You might be abusing your dominant position if you’re unfair to your customers or other businesses, eg you:
+You might be abusing your dominant position if you’re unfair to your customers or other businesses, for example you:

-- treat customers differently, eg by offering different prices or terms to similar customers
+- treat customers differently, for example by offering different prices or terms to similar customers

-- make customers buy products they don’t want, eg force them to take warranties for electrical products
+- make customers buy products they do not want, for example forcing them to take warranties for electrical products

-- charge low prices that don’t cover your costs so you drive out competitors
+- charge low prices that do not cover your costs so you drive out competitors

 Other anti-competitive activities